ExtendRealityLtd/VRTK/DOCUMENTATION.md

  * `TriggerTouchEnd` - Emitted when the trigger is no longer being squeezed at all.
  * `TriggerHairlineStart` - Emitted when the trigger is squeezed past the current hairline threshold.
  * `TriggerHairlineEnd` - Emitted when the trigger is released past the current hairline threshold.
- * `TriggerClicked` - Emitted when the trigger is squeezed all the way until it clicks.
+ * `TriggerClicked` - Emitted when the trigger is squeezed all the way down.
  * `TriggerUnclicked` - Emitted when the trigger is no longer being held all the way down.
  * `TriggerAxisChanged` - Emitted when the amount of squeeze on the trigger changes.
+ * `GripPressed` - Emitted when the grip is squeezed about half way in.
+ * `GripReleased` - Emitted when the grip is released under half way.
+ * `GripTouchStart` - Emitted when the grip is squeezed a small amount.
+ * `GripTouchEnd` - Emitted when the grip is no longer being squeezed at all.
- * `ApplicationMenuPressed` - Emitted when the application menu button is pressed.
+ * `GripHairlineStart` - Emitted when the grip is squeezed past the current hairline threshold.
- * `ApplicationMenuReleased` - Emitted when the application menu button is released.
+ * `GripHairlineEnd` - Emitted when the grip is released past the current hairline threshold.
- * `GripPressed` - Emitted when the grip button is pressed.
+ * `GripClicked` - Emitted when the grip is squeezed all the way down.
- * `GripReleased` - Emitted when the grip button is released.
+ * `GripUnclicked` - Emitted when the grip is no longer being held all the way down.
+ * `GripAxisChanged` - Emitted when the amount of squeeze on the grip changes.
  * `TouchpadPressed` - Emitted when the touchpad is pressed (to the point of hearing a click).
  * `TouchpadReleased` - Emitted when the touchpad has been released after a pressed state.
  * `TouchpadTouchStart` - Emitted when the touchpad is touched (without pressing down to click).
  * `TouchpadTouchEnd` - Emitted when the touchpad is no longer being touched.
  * `TouchpadAxisChanged` - Emitted when the touchpad is being touched in a different location.
+ * `ButtonOneTouchStart` - Emitted when button one is touched.
+ * `ButtonOneTouchEnd` - Emitted when button one is no longer being touched.
+ * `ButtonOnePressed` - Emitted when button one is pressed.
+ * `ButtonOneReleased` - Emitted when button one is released.
  * `AliasPointerOn` - Emitted when the pointer toggle alias button is pressed.
  * `AliasPointerOff` - Emitted when the pointer toggle alias button is released.
  * `AliasPointerSet` - Emitted when the pointer set alias button is released.